rShetty/pencil/resiliency-in-ds.md

 <p align="center"><img src="img/failure.png" width="480"></p>

-So we can quite confidently say that, `Resiliency is all about preventing faults turning into failures`
+`Resiliency is all about preventing faults turning into failures`

 ### Why do we care about resiliency in our systems ?

-Resiliency of your system is directly proportional to your uptime and availability.
-The more resilient your systems are the more available you are to serve your users.
+Resiliency of a system is directly proportional to its uptime and availability.
+The more resilient the systems are the more available it is to serve users.

 Failing to be resilient can affect companies in many ways.
 For GO-JEK, going down can have this impact:

 1. It can lead to financial losses for the company
-2. Losing customers to your competitors
+2. Losing customers to competitors
 3. Affecting livelihood of drivers
 4. Affecting livelihood of customers